KoljaWindeler/energy_calc/README.md

 ## Features

 - Integrated two sensors values: Current grid power [W] / current solar power [W] to energy values [kWh]
-- Calucates 8 important values
+- Calculates 8 important values
-- Solar [W]: Displays the given solar inverter power sensor value (not caluclated)
+- Solar [W]: Displays the given solar inverter power sensor value (not calculated)
 - Solar generated [kWh]: The total amount of power that you solar installation provided as of now (resets at midnight)
 - Solar to home [kWh]: The amount of solar power that you've consumed yourself
 - Solar to home [%]: Same value as percent.
 60% means 60% of your solar power is consumed by your home.
 This is also primary the sensor value!